Zolton/webdb-i-challenge/README.md

 ### Write Accounts API

-- Write CRUD endpoints for the `accounts` resource.
+X Write CRUD endpoints for the `accounts` resource.
 Use the `db` object imported from `data/dbConfig.js` for database access via `knex`.
-- Manually test your endpoints with a REST client like `Insomnia` or `Postman` to check they are working as expected.
+X Manually test your endpoints with a REST client like `Insomnia` or `Postman` to check they are working as expected.

 #### Accounts Schema